• Skip to primary navigation

 • Cookie scoop - These are one of my most used kitchen tools.
 I use them for muffins, cupcakes, meatballs, cookies, and biscuits.

-• Blue Diamond Almond Flour - the best almond flour for almond flour muffins.
+• Blue Diamond Almond Flour - the best almond flour for almond flour baked goods.

 Storage and variations

-• Store these keto muffins in an airtight container in the fridge for up to 1 week.
+• Store these almond flour muffins in an airtight container in the fridge for up to 1 week.

 • I like these best as a snack drenched in honey, maple syrup, peanut butter, or almond butter.